dehingiadhriti4-cyber/CMOS_Design_NAMTECH/README.md

 - All the logic gates such as NAND, NOR, OR, AND etc are implemented at the transistor level using combinations of PMOS (p-channel MOSFET) and NMOS (n-channel MOSFET) devices arranged in specific configurations.
 They perform their required functionality of that particular respective gate.
 Example- Inverter.
 <img width="495" height="378" alt="image" src="https://github.com/user-attachments/assets/93ef85d4-0137-4bb4-8929-32b889fe4741" />

-This circuit is fed with some wavefrom to identify the output response, the characteristic curve of this circuit decide the delay and based on that delay we will get the W/L ratio of the particular transistor using SPICE simulation.
+- This circuit is fed with some wavefrom to identify the output response, the characteristic curve of this circuit decide the delay and based on that delay we will get the W/L ratio of the particular transistor using SPICE simulation.
 <img width="890" height="698" alt="image" src="https://github.com/user-attachments/assets/39991449-4568-4f5f-b87c-84bf0f80ccde" />

 ###### WHy do we need SPICE?
--The physical design flow, clock tree synthesis, crosstalks, and timing are built on SPICE (Simulation Program with Integrated Circuit Emphasis),it allows designers to analyze, verify, and optimize a circuit’s performance using delay tables before physical fabrication.
+- The physical design flow, clock tree synthesis, crosstalks, and timing are built on SPICE (Simulation Program with Integrated Circuit Emphasis),it allows designers to analyze, verify, and optimize a circuit’s performance using delay tables before physical fabrication.

--Assume that the given circuit has undergone Clock Tree Synthesis (CTS), where multiple clock buffers have been inserted throughout the design.
+- Assume that the given circuit has undergone Clock Tree Synthesis (CTS), where multiple clock buffers have been inserted throughout the design.
 These buffers are sized appropriately to drive varying capacitive loads at different output nodes, ensuring balanced clock distribution and controlled skew across the network.
 <img width="1077" height="389" alt="image" src="https://github.com/user-attachments/assets/a8d2b6e3-a367-4466-bb4b-ab6639f3ec2f" />

 - We receive a "Delay Table" with input slew and output load following the SPICE simulation.